Our People

 Susan Barker

-Dr. Christiana L. Scheib
+Christiana L. Scheib

-Dr. Christiana L. Scheib is head of the Ancient DNA laboratory at the Institute of Genomics, University of Tartu (Estonia) and a Research Fellow of St. John’s College, Cambridge.
+Dr. Christiana L. Scheib - head of the Ancient DNA laboratory at the Institute of Genomics, University of Tartu (Estonia) and a Research Fellow of St. John’s College, Cambridge.
 Her PhD from the University of Cambridge optimised protocols and explored the complex genetic history of Native American populations.
 Following this, she shifted her focus to include pathogen aDNA and the role of disease in human evolution.
-Her current work integrates a multi-omic approach to gain a better understanding of host-pathogen dynamics and how they have affected our genomes today.
+Her work integrated a multi-omic approach to gain a better understanding of host-pathogen dynamics and how they have affected our genomes today.

 Post-Doctoral Research Associate